 Beer: Whistler Village Beer Festival

-Summer may be in its twilight, but the there’s never a better time to enjoy the nectar of the Gods.
+Summer may be in its twilight, but there’s never a better time to enjoy the nectar of the Gods.
 The Whistler Beer Festival now runs its Main Event at Olympic Plaza over both Saturday and Sunday afternoons, allowing Saturday workers to partake in the festivities as well.
-There’s also a string of satellite events (such as cask nights and beer dinners) taking place at venues throughout Whistler from Thursday evening onwards.
+There’s also a string of satellite events such as cask nights, sip and stretch yoga, and beer dinners taking place at venues throughout Whistler from Thursday evening onwards.
 Make sure to organize a sober ride home from the event, or better yet, stay the night in Whistler.
 Cheers to beers in the mountains!
+Mark your calendar, the Whistler Village Beer Festival is on Sept.
+10-15 2019.

 Check out our post Surviving the Whistler Village Beer Festival to get the inside scoop on everything WVBF and experience the day like a local.